33mhz/mark2-eventfeed/README.md

 # mark2-eventfeed
-A simple event plugin for the [Mark2](https://github.com/gsand/mark2) Minecraft wrapper.
+A middleware event plugin for the [Mark2](https://github.com/gsand/mark2) Minecraft wrapper.

-This plugin simply listens for the common hooks in Mark2 and executes your own script with the events.
+This plugin simply listens for the common hooks in Mark2 and executes your own script with the events as environment variables.

 ## Installation